elastic/integrations/packages/falco/docs/README.md

 ## Requirements

-This integration is compatible with falco version 0.37 and above, and should not be expected to perform successfully in lower versions.
-The system will only receive fields output by falco’s rules.
+This integration is compatible with Falco version 0.37 and above, and should not be expected to perform successfully in lower versions.
+The system will only receive fields output by Falco's rules.
 If a rule does not include a desired field the rule must be edited in falco to add the field.

 ## Setup
-Use the falco integration to connect to your falco account and collect data from multiple machines / hosts.
+Use the falco integration to connect to your Falco account and collect data from multiple machines / hosts.
 When you configure the integration, you can collect data from as many hosts or machines as you need.

 For step-by-step instructions on how to set up an integration, see the [Getting started](https://www.elastic.co/guide/en/welcome-to-elastic/current/getting-started-observability.html) guide.